Argennon-Project/csgot/docs/intro.md

 An integer type can be implicitly converted to a `csv`.
 No other type can be converted to a `csv`, and a `csv` can not be converted to any type.

-When an integer is converted to a `csv`, it will act as a constant in the constraint system.
+When an integer is converted to a `csv`, it acts as a constant in the constraint system.

 #### Operators